Finnish Doctoral Programme in Oral Sciences (FINDOS-Turku) - Admission Criteria and Instructions for Applicants

 Assessment and selection criteria

-In the selection of funded Doctoral Candidate positions, the following factors are emphasized: quality and feasibility of the research plan, applicant’s merits and completed studies as well as the applicant’s capability and motivation to complete a doctoral degree.
+In the selection, the following issues are emphasized: quality and feasibility of the research plan, the applicant’s research merits and completed studies.
+Additionally, the applicant’s capability and motivation to complete a doctoral degree are evaluated.
 The applicant’s research topic must fit in with the profile of the Doctoral Programme.
-Any other funding received by the applicant for doctoral studies is taken into consideration when determining the duration of the Doctoral Candidate position.

 Decisions

-An admitted applicant has to notify the University of Turku of their acceptance of the study place by 3:00 pm (UTC +2) on 15 December 2023 according to the instructions given in the admission notification.
+An admitted applicant has to notify the University of Turku of their acceptance of the study place by 3:00 pm (Finnish time) on 13 December 2024 according to the instructions given in the admission notification.
 If the admitted applicant does not give the notification by the end of the allotted time period mentioned above, the applicant forfeits the study place.
 A person admitted to more than one university or polytechnic degree programme only notifies the one educational institution at which they choose to accept the study place.
 Notification, i.e. accepting a study place, is binding and may not be cancelled or changed later.

 According to Finnish university legislation, an applicant may accept only one study place leading to a higher education degree in Finland during one academic term (autumn term 1 Aug – 31 Dec or spring term 1 Jan – 31 Jul).
 This rule applies to all higher education, i.e. Bachelor’s and Master’s level degrees awarded by Finnish universities of applied sciences, Bachelor’s and Master’s degrees awarded by Finnish universities, and Licentiate and Doctoral degrees awarded by Finnish universities.
 This regulation is not applied to study rights received in transfer student selections, from the Åland University of Applied Sciences, from the Police University College, and from institutions of higher education outside Finland.